Amirelvx11/TMS-ETL-Service/README.md

     ├── config.py
     ├── fetch.py
     ├── insert.py
+    ├── logger.py
     └── transform.py
 ```

--   `Dockerfile`: Defines the Docker image for the service.
+-   `Dockerfile`: Defines the Docker image for the service, including installing dependencies and setting up the cron job.
--   `docker-compose.yml`: Defines the Docker Compose configuration for running the service.
+-   `docker-compose.yml`: Defines the Docker Compose configuration for running the service with environment variables.
--   `requirements.txt`: Lists the Python dependencies for the project.
+-   `requirements.txt`: Lists the Python dependencies for the project, such as `SQLAlchemy`, `pandas`, `pyodbc`, and `python-dotenv`.
--   `README.md`: Documentation for the project.
+-   `README.md`: Documentation for the project (this file).
 -   `main.py`: Entry point for the ETL process.
+It orchestrates the data fetching, transformation, and loading.
 -   `src/`: Contains the Python modules for the ETL process:
-    -   `config.py`: Configuration settings for database connections.
+    -   `config.py`: Configuration settings for database connections using environment variables.
-    -   `fetch.py`: Functions for fetching data from the source database.
+    -   `fetch.py`: Functions for fetching data from the source MySQL database and lookup maps from the target SQL Server database.
-    -   `insert.py`: Functions for inserting data into the target database.
+    -   `insert.py`: Functions for inserting transformed data into the target SQL Server database, including product and guaranty information.
+    -   `logger.py`: Defines the logger for the application
-    -   `transform.py`: Functions for transforming the extracted data.
+    -   `transform.py`: Functions for transforming the extracted data to fit the target database schema.